PennyLeScroche/PennyLeScroche.github.io/dealing-with-deities.md

 You feel that mortals are

-- H: Useful
+- ♡: Useful
-- C: annoying
+- ♢: annoying
-- D: necessary
+- ♧ : necessary
-- S: disgusting
+- ♤: disgusting

 Mortals

-- H: adore you
+- ♡: adore you
-- C: fear you
+- ♢: fear you
-- D: despise you
+- ♧ : despise you
-- S: neglect you
+- ♤: neglect you

 Situation